 Best Ugly Bagels

 Address: 90 Wellesley St W, Auckland, 1010, New Zealand

-The motto at Best Ugly Bagels is “ugly ain’t fancy,” and this bagel joint hand-rolls their bagels and simmers them in honey water.
-It’s a different take on the traditional water boiled bagel, but it’s meant to be crispy on the outside and doughy on the inside.
+The motto at Best Ugly Bagels is “ugly ain’t fancy,” and this bagel spot hand-rolls their bagels and simmers them in honey water.
+It’s a different take on the traditional water-boiled bagel, but it’s meant to be crispy on the outside and doughy on the inside.
 Choose classic toppings like lox, capers, and dill, or go for a cream cheese schmear.
 Either way, it’s a delicious breakfast option in Auckland.

-Maori settlement in the area of Auckland began thousands of years ago, but Europeans didn’t step foot in New Zealand until the mid-19th century.
-The discovery of gold in New Zealand in the 1800s caused an unforeseeable but impactful boom in miners to the country, coming from places like China and Australia.
-This melting pot of individuals greatly influenced the culture of New Zealand, who stayed in the region permanently to start their businesses and raise families.
-Today, Auckland is New Zealand’s biggest city where over 1.5 million people live.
+Maori settlement in the area of Auckland began thousands of years ago.
+In the 1800s, the discovery of gold in New Zealand caused an unforeseeable but impactful boom in fortune hunters from countries like China and Australia.
+This melting pot of individuals greatly influenced the culture of New Zealand, and they stayed in the region permanently to start their businesses and raise families.
+Today, Auckland is New Zealand’s biggest city with over 1.5 million people representing many ethnic origins.

 You’ll find duty-free shopping for souvenirs and other local items at the DFS Galleria Custom House that you can stop in before one of our cruises from Auckland.
-At Britomart, you’ll find vintage shopping, bookstores, and antiques.
-Ponsonby is known for designer fashions and shops that highlight local designers in fashion, interiors, and more.
+At Britomart, you’ll find fashion boutiques, bookstores, and a variety of shopping.
+Ponsonby is known for designer fashions and shops that highlight local designers in jewelry, art, and interiors.
 Whether you have a retail mission or you’re just window shopping, Auckland’s shopping districts offer homewares, art, and beautiful clothes at all price points.